StarTropics: Because sometimes you just need to shove bananas in your ears.

 Additionally, this game is very linear, much moreso than the Dragon Quest and Legend of Zelda games that clearly influenced it.
 The dungeons are where all the real gameplay lives and the overworld segments linking them provide no real challenge (other than one very clever musical puzzle, perhaps) and little in the way of secrets to uncover.
 They could almost be replaced by static cutscenes with little real change to the core gameplay experience.
 At least some branching paths or sidequests could have helped make the overworld sections more interesting and meaningful.

 Finally, character progression feels very limited because your inventory of found items is cleared both every time you die and every time you clear a dungeon.
-With only the ability to permanently gain extra heart containers and primary weapon upgrades, there’s not the same sense of variety and growth that a game like Zelda offers with its bow, boomerang, magic wand, etc.
+With only the ability to permanently gain extra heart containers and primary weapon upgrades, it’s missing the variety and sense of growth that a game like Zelda offers with its bow, boomerang, magic wand, etc.

-But overall, StarTropics is good enough for what it is: A charming, simple, but deceptively challenging puzzle platformer.
+Overall, though, StarTropics is good enough for what it is: A charming, simple, deceptively tough action-adventure.
 It’s definitely worth your time, once you set your expectations accordingly and adapt to some flawed play control.